Seeking death penalty in Boston case? A long road

 Attorney General Eric Holder will have to decide several months before the start of a trial — if there is one — whether to seek death for Tsarnaev.
 It is the highest-profile such decision yet to come before Holder, who personally opposes the death penalty.

-Tsarnaev will be arraigned in U.S. District Court in Boston on Wednesday — the first public court appearance for the teenager who was found wounded in a boat stored in a suburban backyard after a massive manhunt and a shootout with police in which his brother died last April.
+Tsarnaev will be arraigned in U.S. District Court in Boston on Wednesday afternoon — the first public court appearance for the teenager who was found wounded in a boat stored in a suburban backyard after a massive manhunt and a shootout with police in which his brother died last April.

 Holder, in making his decision, will get plenty of advice.